kellyky/mastermind/README.md

 For a more thorough description of gameplay and roles, check out this wikihow article [here](https://www.wikihow.com/Play-Mastermind)

+## Status
+Still adding features and making updates (noted below) but the game you find here is playable. :D

 ## Installation
 1. Clone our download the contents of this repo
 2. Navigate to this directory